 - Student Organization Handbook

 Students are responsible for maintaining current and accurate local and permanent addresses.
 Any changes of address should be communicated to Wildcat Central.

 Please consult the current university catalog for information about a student’s rights concerning directory information.
 Directory information includes name, local and permanent telephone listing and address, official school email address, ID card photo, major field of study, date and place of birth, dates of attendance, degrees and awards received, most recent previous schools attended, and participation in officially recognized activities and sports.
 Directory and other public information may be released unless a student requests that this information be withheld.
 Requests to withhold directory and other public information can be made in the Student Life office.

 These are the current guidelines for promoting student activities on campus.
 Please note they are subject to change.
 The advertising options listed below are reserved for recognized student organizations, academic departments, and other university-related activities.

 Posters, flyers, and any other form of advertising are not permitted on walls, sidewalks, windows, doors, stairs, railings, trees, trashcans, lampposts, vehicles or any other location on campus outside of the designated bulletin boards or kiosks.

 Campus Bulletin Boards and Kiosks

 The Campus kiosk may be used to advertise campus events, meetings, or other University-related activities.
 Flyers or posters should not be larger than 8 ½” x 11”.
 All flyers that are posted must be stamped and approved before they are posted.
-Approval can be obtained in Wildcat Central office.
+Approval can be obtained in Wildcat Central in the McGlothlin Campus Center.
 Flyers for the Residence Halls are approved in the Student Life offices.
 Each flyer must be stamped; flyers that are not stamped with the appropriate approval will be removed.

 In order to use an ACU Department’s bulletin boards, permission must be received from the specific department where the flyer is to be posted.